defold/doc/docs/en/manuals/live-update-scripting.md

     if message_id == hash("load_level") then
         local proxy_resources = collectionproxy.get_resources("#" .. message.level) -- <5>

-        -- The bundled manifest omits excluded entries, so this table is empty until -- the relevant package manifest is mounted.
-After mounting, it contains the -- resource hashes belonging to the proxy. if message.info and #proxy_resources == 0 and not has_mount(message.info.name) then msg.post("#", "download_archive", message) -- <6>
+        -- A build that publishes Live Update content omits excluded entries from the -- bundled manifest, so this table is empty until the relevant package manifest -- is mounted.
+After mounting, it contains the resource hashes for the proxy. if message.info and #proxy_resources == 0 and not has_mount(message.info.name) then msg.post("#", "download_archive", message) -- <6>
         else